vipulchhabra99/Personal-Website/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a CSD Sophomore at IIIT Hyderabad, India specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+Hello, I'm Vipul Chhabra , Computer Science Undergraduate at IIIT Hyderabad.
+Currently, pursuing my research in the field of Data Science at (DSAC Lab IIIT-H).